-Both the Member and his or her staff in Washington pay close attention to information passed to them from their local offices.
+Both the Member and congressional staff in Washington pay close attention to information passed to them from their local offices.
 Most Members of Congress have several local offices across their state or district – usually one larger office and several smaller offices.

 Tips on Setting Up a Meeting at the Local Office

 How should I go about setting up the meeting?

 First, select a date that works best for you and/or the group you intend to take to the meeting (be as flexible as possible on dates/times to accommodate the office schedule).